-- The ship is to be a multimission small surface combatant capable of conducting anti-air warfare (AAW), anti-surface warfare (ASuW), antisubmarine warfare (ASW), and electromagnetic warfare (EMW) operations. - Compared to an FF concept that emerged under a February 2014 restructuring of the LCS program, the FFG-62 is to have increased AAW and EMW capability, and enhanced survivability. - The ship's area-defense AAW system is to be capable of local area AAW, meaning a form of area-defense AAW that extends to a lesser range than the area-defense AAW that can be provided by the Navy's cruisers and destroyers. - The ship is to be capable of operating in both blue water (i.e., mid-ocean) and littoral (i.e., near-shore) areas. - The ship is to be capable of operating either independently (when that is appropriate for its assigned mission) or as part of larger Navy formations.
+- The ship is to be a multimission small surface combatant capable of conducting anti-air warfare (AAW), anti-surface warfare (ASuW), antisubmarine warfare (ASW), and electromagnetic warfare (EMW) operations. - The ship's area-defense AAW system is to be capable of local area AAW, meaning a form of area-defense AAW that extends to a lesser range than the areadefense AAW that can be provided by the Navy's cruisers and destroyers.

+- The ship is to be capable of operating in both blue water (i.e., mid-ocean) and littoral (i.e., near-shore) areas. - The ship is to be capable of operating either independently (when that is appropriate for its assigned mission) or as part of larger Navy formations.